octopus-network/octopus-docs/src/maintain/validator-stake.md

 1. Go to **My Staking** panel, click `Register Validator`;

 2. In the pop-up window, enter the below value:
-    * `Validator Account`, the validator's appchain account, it is a SS58 address generated in the step [Generate Validator Account](./validator-generate-keys.md);
+    * `Validator Account`, the validator's appchain account, it is the address generated in the step [Generate Validator Account](./validator-generate-keys.md);
-    * `Staking Amount`, the validator's staking amount, the minimum is 10,000 OCT for mainnet;
+    * `Staking Amount`, the validator's staking amount;
     * `Email`, the validator's email;
     * `Twitter ID`, the validator's twitter;
     * Select whether to allow other OCT holders to delegate OCT to the validator node through the delegation;